-Not only because of the Corona crisis, but also due to the increasing number of people with common diseases, such as Diabetes or cardiovascular problems, one thing is getting very clear: a lot of people do not have a well-functioning immune system.
+Not only because of the coronavirus crisis, but also due to the increasing number of people with common chronic diseases, such as diabetes or cardiovascular problems, one thing is becoming very clear: a lot of people do not have a well-functioning immune system.

-If you want to read more about the connection to the Corona crisis, we can recommend this article:
+If you want to read more about the connection to the coronavirus crisis, we can recommend this article:

-Why don’t so many people have a healthy immune system?
+Why do so many people not have a healthy immune system?

-Micronutrients can be absorbed by the body through healthy food.
-However, it is becoming increasingly difficult for us to get healthy food.
+Micronutrients can be absorbed by the body through consumption of healthy food.
+However, it is becoming increasingly difficult for us to get enough healthy food in our diets.

 Why is nutrition so important for the immune system?